 Dunlap Bennett & Ludwig has been representing whistleblowers in lawsuits under the federal whistleblower laws and state false claim act laws designed to recover taxpayer monies wrongly obtained by contractors through fraud on the Government.
-Attorney Thomas Dunlap and attorney Ellis Bennett are both former U.S Army officers and prosecutors who have been deeply involved with all aspects of government contracts throughout their careers.

 The False Claims Act, Whistleblowers, and “Slapp” Suits

 “Whistleblowers” are usually employees, the persons who call attention to unethical or illegal behavior in government or in the private sector.
 They “blow the whistle” on wrongdoing despite the probability of retaliation from the employer.
 At Dunlap Bennett & Ludwig, we fight aggressively on behalf of those who have been illegally terminated or who have otherwise suffered in retaliation for whistleblowing.

 If you are a whistleblower and you need legal advice or legal protection, if you’ve been terminated as retaliation for whistleblowing, or if you simply need to learn more about whistleblowing and the law, speak to a whistleblower lawyer at Dunlap Bennett & Ludwig as soon as possible.

 A strategic lawsuit against public participation (SLAPP) is a lawsuit intended to intimidate and silence critics and whistleblowers by burdening them with the cost of a legal defense until they abandon their criticism or opposition.
 The plaintiff in a typical SLAPP does not normally expect to win.
 The plaintiff’s goal is achieved if the defendant succumbs to intimidation, mounting legal costs, or exhaustion and abandons the criticism.
 A SLAPP also sends a message to other potential critics and whistleblowers to remain quiet.